fsharp/fsharp.github.io/index.md

 * We cooperate with the [Debian packaging team](http://packages.qa.debian.org/f/fsharp.html) to see F# packaged on Debian.

-Membership of the group is currently informal: it is a name we give to the contributors to repositories such as [visualfsharp](http://github.com/Microsoft/visualfsharp),  [fsharp](http://github.com/fsharp/fsharp), [FSharp.Compiler.Service](http://github.com/fsharp/FSharp.Compiler.Service),   [FSharpLangDesign](http://github.com/fsharp/FSharpLangDesign) and this site, [fsharp.github.io](http://github.com/fsharp/fsharp.github.io).

-The group is not responsible for all F# core engineering, but tries to help keep F# delivered and available widely through the above activities.

 ## Goals and Remit

 See  our [Goals and Remit](http://fsharp.github.io/2013/07/09/group-remit.html) document.

+##  Group Membership

+Membership of the group is currently informal: it is a name we give to the contributors to repositories such as [visualfsharp](http://github.com/Microsoft/visualfsharp),  [fsharp](http://github.com/fsharp/fsharp), [FSharp.Compiler.Service](http://github.com/fsharp/FSharp.Compiler.Service),   [FSharpLangDesign](http://github.com/fsharp/FSharpLangDesign) and this site, [fsharp.github.io](http://github.com/fsharp/fsharp.github.io).

+The group is not responsible for all F# core engineering, but rather helpto  keep F# delivered and available widely through the above activities.

+The convenors of the F# Core Engineering Group are Dave Thomas, Tomas Petricek and Don Syme.
+You can contact them directly, though it is better to use one of the public forums above.

+There are many contributors to F# Core Engineering - see the repositories for ful contributor lists.

+Some specific contributors in non-coding areas are:
+* [Chester Husk III](https://github.com/baronfel/) - Language Design Issue Curation and other contributions
+* [Jared Hester](https://github.com/cloudRoutine) - Language Design Issue Curation and other contributions
+* [Kurt Schelfthout](https://github.com/kurtschelfthout) - Language RFC Curation and other contributions
+* [Marcus Griep](https://github.com/neoeinstein) - Language RFC Curation and other contributions

 ## Get Involved